rocky-linux/documentation/docs/books/admin_guide/12-network.md

 ### IP or MAC address conflicts

 A misconfiguration can cause multiple interfaces to use the same IP address.
-This can happen when a network has multiple DHCP servers or when the same IP address is manually assigned multiple times.
+This can happen when a network has multiple DHCP servers, or the same IP address is manually assigned numerous times.

 When the network is malfunctioning, and when an IP address conflict could be the cause, it is possible to use the `arp-scan` software (requires the EPEL repository):